Trump seeks 'major' probe of celebs who backed Harris

 Trump, six months after he beat Harris to launch a second term in the White House, said such payments could amount to illegal campaign contributions.

-The US president alleged that for a Harris rally in late October in which the "Freedom" singer made an appearance, "Beyonce was paid $11,000,000 to walk onto a stage, quickly ENDORSE KAMALA, and walk off to loud booing for never having performed, NOT EVEN ONE SONG!"
+The US president alleged that for a Harris rally in late October in which the Freedom singer made an appearance, "Beyonce was paid US$11,000,000 to walk onto a stage, quickly ENDORSE KAMALA, and walk off to loud booing for never having performed, NOT EVEN ONE SONG!"

 Trump said this was "according to news reports".